-Pfizer has a long-standing partnership with the National Institute for Health Research (NIHR) Clinical Research Network (CRN),1 and we work together to engage patient insights.
+Pfizer has a long-standing partnership with the National Institute for Health Research (NIHR) and Clinical Research Network (CRN)1, working together to engage patient insights.
 The NIHR is a government organisation that funds and delivers research into health and care.
 It has established national frameworks that enable organisations to easily engage with patient communities and is involved in facilitating patient partnerships with scientific organisations.

 In 2018 we further collaborated with the NIHR on a new project when it launched its Patient Engagement in Clinical Development Service.2 This service aims to shape clinical research through collaboration between life sciences companies and patients.
 Since its conception, Pfizer has worked with the NIHR on 15 separate patient engagement partnerships.

 The pilot of this service included an adult and paediatric clinical trial.2 As part of this, the NIHR connected Pfizer with GenerationR, a Liverpool-based Young People’s Advisory Group (YPAG).
 YPAGs are communities of young people who collaborate with researchers, inputting their opinions and insights to impact clinical research design and delivery.

 Pfizer’s engagement with GenerationR led to unexpected and fascinating insights and resulted in changes being made to the trial documentation including: